quavedev/forms/README.md

 If you pass `style` or `className`, it will be forwarded to the `form` component, working as the container for all fields and the buttons' container.
-Defining any of the "container" props will discard all our defaults, so you can style from scratch.
+Defining any of the "container" props will discard all our defaults, so you can layout and style from scratch.
 If you feel like this should be different feel free to open an issue, so we can discuss it.

-## Styling
+## Layout

-If you want to style your form I recommend using `grid` and `flex` on the available styles/classNames.
+If you want to layout your form I recommend using `grid` and `flex` on the available styles/classNames.
 This is not yet optimized to be an easy task, but you can do this once and apply to all your forms.
 Bellow is an example of how the props will look in the final HTML document.